jingquanalex/workshop_threejs_2021/readme.md

 camera.position.z = 5;
 ```

 The `PerspectiveCamera` object defines a perspective camera with a field of view parameter, an aspect ratio, and the distance to the near and far plane from the camera origin.
-These parameters form the viewing frustum of the camera and it defines the view matrix that transforms vertex position coordinates from world to view space.
-We will set the camera position to (0, 0, 5) and facing the direction (0, 0, -1).
+We will set the camera position to (0, 0, 5) and it will face the (0, 0, -1) direction by default.
+These parameters form the viewing frustum of the camera and it defines the view matrix and the projection matrix used to transforms mesh vertices.

 > Check out the tutorial here for a refresher of coordinate systems and transformation matrices: https://learnopengl.com/Getting-started/Coordinate-Systems